Around the Clock Here is a center

 Colleen:)/k-3

-This activity is so much hands on fun!
-Place a
+so much hands on fun!
+Place a plastic shoebox, a

-plastic shoebox, a can of shaving cream, and a list of
+can of shaving cream, and a list of current spelling

-current spelling words at the center.
-A student
+words at the center.
+A student sprays a small

-sprays a small amount of shaving cream into the shoebox
+amount of shaving cream into the shoebox and uses her

-and uses her finger to write the spelling word she
+finger to write the spelling word she sees.
+Or a

-sees.
-Or a friend tells her a spelling word and she
+friend tells her a spelling word and she spells it

-spells it without looking.
-After she is sure the
+without looking.
+After she is sure the word is

-word is correct she spreads the foam around to erase the
+correct she spreads the foam around to erase the word,

-word, then repeats the procedure until all the words have
+then repeats the procedure until all the words have been

 "messy" aren't you.
 Actually, I did this